 The Devkund trek is about 5 to 6 kilometers one way from Patnus village.
 By road, Devkund is approximately 110 km from Pune and 170 km from Mumbai.

 Yes, Devkund Waterfall is safe for kids under adult supervision.
-The trail is manageable, but avoid deep-water areas and slippery rocks during the monsoon.
+The trail is manageable, but avoid deep-water areas during the monsoon.

 Other Beautiful Waterfalls Near Devkund